Are you looking for an Icelandic course with live classes or that you can follow on your own pace?

 You only need a computer or tablet (or a cellphone, but it is probably a bit uncomfortable) and a quality Internet connection.
 It is recommended to use a headset with a microphone, but it is not essential.

-ℹ This course is taught in English but it is open to people whose primary language may be another one.
-Spanish speakers: you may want to join the courses taught in Spanish.
-However, if you join this one, you’ll still be able to ask questions in Spanish.
+ℹ This Icelandic course is taught in English but it is open to people whose primary language may be another one.
+Spanish speakers: you may want to join this same course taught in Spanish.

 ℹ Este curso se enseña en inglés pero está abierto a personas cuya primera lengua puede ser otra.
-Alumnos hispanohablantes: quizá queráis apuntaros a los cursos que se enseñan en español, pero en este podréis igualmente preguntar en español.
+Alumnos hispanohablantes: quizá queráis apuntaros a este mismo curso impartido en español.

 Contents and competences in Icelandic I:

 The aim of this Icelandic course is that you know enough Icelandic to feel comfortable in a series of situations of daily life.
 It is especially relevant for those who have just arrived in the country or before moving to it.
 Classes introduce vocabulary and grammar progressively.
 Do not worry about grammar, we will go through those contents slowly, and it appears in connection to the vocabulary and skills contents we are learning.
 Everything is understandable (and if someone does not understand something, it can be explained again ?).